Greetings blog readers, Cronapressman here.

 Note-Cronapress Safezone has been independently tested by a Home Office tester and has been passed to IP65.
 The testing below is for interest only.

 A short length of Safezone has been prepared for this test by securely fixing to a metal base.
 Wiring plugs were sealed into the Safezone insert as covered on my previous blog.
-Then finally the strip was illuminated with weatherproof LED, to all intent and purposes this is a complete working alarm strip.
+Then finally the strip was illuminated with weatherproof LED,

 Connection to a Cronapress PCB Single Zone Controller will enable me to check for water ingress via the E.O.L monitoring function.